 Customers who have purchased the Elgar Encyclopedia of Environmental Law can now access the latest volume via Elgaronline.
-Volume IX: Energy Law, Climate Change and the Environment, edited by Martha M. Roggenkamp, Kars J. de Graaf and Ruven C.Fleming adds another dimension to the already comprehensive reference work and can be viewed here.
+Volume VIII: Policy Instruments of Environmental Law, edited by Kenneth R Richards and Josephine van Zeben, adds another dimension to the already comprehensive reference work and can be viewed here.

 Students and scholars in environmental law will find this volume to be an invaluable resource, for both its solid theoretical foundations and its analysis of undertreated issues in the field.
 Its discussion of how and why each policy tool might be used is particularly relevant for policymakers and practitioners.